The SuRe-CR System

 The Super Recombinator Cas9 with Serine Recombinase (SuRe-CR) system was designed by Junjie Luo and Mark Schnitzer to recombine insertions in the same attP landing site onto the same chromosome with simple genetic crosses utilizing one of three serine recombinases (phiC31, Bxb1 or TP901-1).
 Two to many insertions can be put in the same landing site with successive rounds of recombination.

-Briefly, Recombinator 1 (R1) and Recombinator 2 (R2) strains carrying Cas9 are used to put adaptors (AD1, carrying an attP site, and AD2, carrying an attB site) upstream (using gRNAu) and downstream (using gRNAd) of the transgenes in question.
-A serine recombinase (phiC31, Bxb1 or TP901-1) is then used to recombine the two together via the attP/attB sites.
+Briefly, Recombinator 1 (R1) and Recombinator 2 (R2) strains carrying Cas9 are used to put adaptors next to transgenes of interest in attP landing sites.
+R1 strains add Adaptor 1 (AD1) between a transgene and the attL.
+R2 strains add Adaptor 2 (AD2) between a transgene and attR.
+A serine recombinase (phiC31, Bxb1 or TP901-1) is then used to recombine the two together via the attP and attB sites provided by AD1 and AD2, respectively.
 See Luo et al 2025 for details.

 schematic of sure-cr system